 - Active labor generally lasts for about 2-3.5 hours, with your contractions coming every 3-4 minutes and lasting almost a minute.

 - Transition is the shortest, but also the most intense part of labor, lasting anywhere from 15 minutes to an hour.
 The contractions will come quickly and last from 60-90 seconds as your cervix dilates to 10 cm for delivery.

 Our Natural Labor Playbook is a great guide for laboring moms to know what phase of labor they’re in and how to stay as comfortable as possible through each phase.

 What can you do during contractions to manage the intensity?

 Contractions are painful, but they also have an amazing purpose: to get your body ready to deliver.
-Having a natural birth is totally possible with a few relaxation and pain management techniques up your sleeve.
+There are many chemical/narcotic pain relief choices but having a natural birth is totally possible with a few relaxation and pain management techniques up your sleeve.
 Here are some of our favorites:

 - Walking, changing positions, and using a birthing ball are all great ways to ensure you stay active and engaged during contractions.

 - Massage, counter pressure, and acupressure are soothing ways that your partner or doula can help ease pain in specific areas.